Tech Support of Grand Junction - Services for PC's, Macs and Custom Computers

 What We Do at Tech Support of Grand Junction

-Tech Support is a computer service business for business and home.
+Tech Support is a computer service business for large business networks or single-user home computers.
 We have about 55 combined years of experience covering just about all facets of computer repair, building, and using, for all three major operating systems - PC's, Macs, and Linux, and even some custom systems such as PC-driven golf simulators (pun intended).
-We also repair XBox 360, Play Station 3, and monitors.
+We also repair XBox 360 and Play Station 3.

 We're kind of like the 'Jerry McGuire' of computer services.
 We like the idea of fewer clients and more personal attention to each.
 Instead of an anonymous, assembly line big box mentality we choose to treat people as we want to be treated.
 Big box stores do well buying stuff by the trainload and reselling it at discount prices.
 But we do not think computer services can be effectively provided the same way.